 - Determine the type of group you would like to start

-- Send an application to the ASA Board before one of the four Application Deadlines (also listed below).
+- Send an application to the ASA Board before one of the two Application Deadlines (also listed below).

 - The application includes writing up a Constitution for your group; see here for a sample.

 - Meet with the ASA board - the ASA will contact your group to schedule this meeting sometime after the Application Deadline.